tuzz/guitar-tablature/README.md

 ## Guitar Tablature

-This repository contains guitar tablature that I transcribed myself or have adapted or corrected in some way.
+This repository contains guitar tablature that I written or transcribed myself or have adapted or corrected in some way.